Sapphire9-7/ML-Classification-with-ease/README.md

 # Machine Learning Classification Models Repository

 This repository is dedicated to various machine learning classification models and related utility classes for efficient and readable code.
 Each model is encapsulated within a class that follows a common architecture for consistency and ease of use.
+It simplifies machine learning with organized, efficient classification models.
+Ideal for all skill levels, it offers default models, hyperparameter tuning, feature selection, and tree-specific operations.

 ## Table of Contents
 - [Classes and Functions](#classes-and-functions)